 Equation of Exchange with Positive Feedback LoopThere can be a feedback loop where the more the central bank makes money and buys bonds the less people want to hold bonds, but the less people hold bonds the more the central bank has to monetize so the government has cash to operate.
 This results in a flood of new money and inflation.
 The inflation causes the velocity of money to go up.
 Governments almost always try to fight inflation with price controls.
 The resulting shortages reduce the real GNP.
 Using the equation of exchange view of hyperinflation we can see that if the money supply is going up fast, the velocity of money is going up fast, and GNP is going down that prices will go up very fast.
+But nobody wants to hold bonds in a currency that is dropping fast, so this can spiral out of control.
 Hyperinflation can be simulated using this view.

 Corrected Modern Monetary TheoryA simple model makes it easy to understand hyperinflation.
 In this model all government spending uses newly made money and we imagine money collected from taxes and bond sales is just destroyed.
 In this model bonds are paid off with newly made money.
 If much of the government debt is short term, and people stop rolling over bonds, then the government would end up paying off lots of bonds with lots of new money.
 If there is a full bond panic, then this could result in hyperinflation.